 You have successfully installed Chrome OS on a Windows partition, but you need to add Chrome OS as a bootable OS during the startup.
 And for that, we will use the Grub2Win application.

 1. Boot into Windows 10 and download Grub2Win (Free) application.
 Keep in mind, the application is slightly slow so keep patience while handling it.
+If Grub2Win is not working then you can try EasyUEFI (Free trial for 15 days) as well.

 3. Here, click on “Add a New Entry“.